|Guest Post By David Emerson,

 When displayed in a column chart, the numbers look even more dramatic:

 As we see from our imaginary example, our project uses just 38.5% the number of hours if developed on Caspio rather than using traditional development.
+This means that Caspio reduces our overall development time by over 60%.

 With Caspio’s rapid application development platform, ongoing maintenance and upgrades are included as well.
 And if the application has special requirements such as HIPAA compliance, Caspio’s HIPAA Edition will reduce time-to-market even further.